Ireland ranks as Estonia’s 32nd-36th main trading partner.

 Main import articles in 2018:

-According to data from the Bank of Estonia, as of 31.12.2018, Irish companies had made investments totalling 92.2 million euros in Estonia.
-Most Irish investments were made in real estate, finance and insurance.
+According to data from the Bank of Estonia, as of 31.12.2019, Irish companies had made investments totalling 182 million euros in Estonia, which is an increase from 101 million years the year before.
+Most Irish investments are made in real estate, finance and insurance.

 Interest among Irish residents towards Estonia has been steadily increasing over the years.
 There were 9,800 visits in 2018, compared to 8,100 in 2016.
 Over 70% of the visits to Estonia were several days long and on average lasted for approximately 5,1 days.
 Most popular destinations alongside Tallinn were Tartu county and Pärnu county.
 In December 2010, Ryanair established a direct flight route between Tallinn and Dublin, which has worked in favour of increasing the number of visitors from Ireland.